0xjcr/0xjcr/README.md

 ## Hello there! 👋

-I'm a Full Stack Developer with a strong passion for creating interactive and engaging web experiences.
+I'm a Full Stack Developer with a strong passion for creating interactive and engaging web and mobile experiences.

 Currently sharpening my skills in: DevOps, UI/UX, and animation libraries.